hamzaahmed987/100-Days-Challenge-of-typescript-Learning/day62/typescript-setup.md

 ## **Create Your First Application**

-1. Create a new folder on your desktop, for example, named "typescript."
+1. Create a Project Folder: Make a new folder on your desktop, like "typescript-project".
-2. Inside the "typescript" folder, create a new file called `index.ts` and open it in Visual Studio Code (VS Code).
+2. Inside the folder, create a file named index.ts and open it in VS Code.
 3. Write the following code in `index.ts`:

 ```tsx